learningproof/websitev2/_posts/2024-07-24-newsrooms-and-activitypub.md

 By comparison, a typical [young] user today doesn't feel like they are signing up for a web presence directly on any social media website:

 * creating a Reddit (or Lemmy) account feels like signing up for a debate club, or some kind of academic senate where the marketplace of ideas is tediusly voted up and down.
-* creating an Instagram account feels like hiring a brand manager taking out an ad in a fashion magazine
+* creating an Instagram account feels like hiring a brand manager whose first piece of advice is to take out an ad in a fashion magazine
-* creating a Facebook account feels like taking out an ad in a [Gannett-owned] local newspaper.
+* creating a Facebook account feels like taking out a halfpage ad in a [Gannett-owned] smalltown local newspaper.
 * creating a Tumblr account (in 2024) feels like getting a booth at an anarchist zine fest-- public, but not visible or mainstream in any sense.
 * creating a Github account or a LinkedIn account feels like getting an Employer Identification Number from the IRS, or buying an Amazon Ring, the footage from which can be analyzed by any future employer and its various machine-learning products.

 Partly my argument here is a bit of a sleight of hand, because the comparison of Twitter to "properly" social-media platforms is a bit of a category error, since Twitter is at least as much a publication platform as a "social" one.
-In this sense, it could be argued that it actually outlived its real competition: Google Reader, user-friendly RSS clients, and the mythic webring  salad days of the pre-corporate web from which spawned the neologism of the "[we]blog" in the first place.
+In this sense, it could be argued that it actually outlived its real competition: Google Reader, user-friendly general-purpose RSS clients, and the mythic webring salad days of the pre-corporate web from which spawned the neologism of the "[we]blog" in the first place.
 Squinting a little, we could call Twitter the freemium-model, lightweight, toy version of a more customizable "content management system" like WordPress, which is one of the oldest pillars of the modern web, [powering 40% of it and counting](https://wordpress.org/40-percent-of-web/).

 ![dashare.zone meme about bringing back RSS and blogs](/assets/images/dashare.zone--rss-and-blogs.png)